sachin4594/svaidya.github.io/_pages/talks.md

 Chair for the focus session "Topological Crystalline Insulators: Theory and Experiment"\
 APS March Meeting (March 2024) | Minneapolis, Minnesota

-Chair for the session "Optoelectronic Nanodevices" session\
+Chair for the session "Optoelectronic Nanodevices"\
 CLEO (May 2024) | Charlotte, North Carolina